ihr-it-projekt/DayZModsInfo/GlobalConfigs/Readme.md

       "secondHandMarket": 0, // 0 = off 1 = on | is admin in second hand market
       "revivePlayer": 0, // 0 = off 1 = on | is admin in revive player
       "jewelsOfSurvival": 0, // 0 = off 1 = on | is admin in jewels of survival
+      "warParty": 0, // 0 = off 1 = on | is admin in war party
       "playerId": "Add here Steam Or DayZ ID" // Steam or DayZ ID },
     "7656119813296317725": {